 At Bennington College, we strive to foster a community that not only cares about global problems, but does something about them.
 Both in the classroom, and in our daily lives, we make sure that environmental, economic, and social issues hold a focal point in our designs, our questions, and our work.
-We are not only committed to reach carbon neutrality by 2030, but are also tracking our progress in adapting to climate change through community resilience, food security, and countless other initiatives.
+We have a Climate Action Plan, and are not only committed to reach carbon neutrality by 2030, but are also tracking our progress in adapting to climate change through community resilience, food security, and countless other initiatives.

 We don’t assume that sustainability is achieved through the most conventional path, but instead seek to engage continuously with our evolving world, through active questioning and investigation.
 Just like our educational mission, our sustainability initiatives seek to push boundaries, to link together disciplines and perspectives that are otherwise separated.
 Perhaps most importantly, we learn through practice, by taking our ideas and applying them to the real world.
 This is how we give a working definition to sustainability.

 We're pleased to announce that Bennington College is going carbon neutral by 2030!
 Learn more about this initiative.

 They add up.
 We saved more than the equivalent of the average annual water use of seven US families by replacing conventional shower heads with low flow shower heads.
 That's over 800,000 gallons of water each year. *